 Students who accept off-campus housing status and then request to move back on campus will be placed on a waiting list and housed by the residential systems coordinator following the completion of the housing processes taking place at that time.
 There is no guarantee of housing for these students.

-Students who choose to live off-campus without authorization - that is, students who are not granted off-campus status but move off-campus nonetheless - will be subject to official discipline.
+Students who choose to live off-campus without authorization - that is, students who are not granted off-campus status but move off-campus nonetheless - will be subject to Middlebury's student conduct process.

-Students who live off campus are expected to be good citizens.
-Students who violate Middlebury policy or local ordinances will be subject to Middleburydiscipline.
+Students who live off campus are expected to be good neighbors.
+Students who violate Middlebury policy or local ordinances will be subject to Middlebury's student conduct process.

 Living on campus is considered to be an essential component of the educational experience at Middlebury.
 Request for off-campus housing on the basis of a medical or ADA-certified need will be considered on a case-by-case basis and will require appropriate documentation.

 The Vice President of Student Affairs/Dean of Students (VPSA) will recommend to the President termination of a house at Middlebury in the following circumstances: